lackos/ITSL/Chapter3/conceptual.md

 # Chapter 3 conceptual questions

-1. The null hypothesis of this model can be states as:
+1. The null hypothesis of this model can be stated as:
 "In determining the affect advertising options has on sales, there is no effect caused by TV, radio or newspaper advertising."